Politics of Myanmar: SPDC era

 There is no independent judiciary in Burma and the military government suppresses political activity.
 The government uses software-based filtering from US company Fortinet to limit the materials citizens can access on-line, including free email services, free web hosting and most political opposition and pro-democracy pages.

 In 2001, the government permitted NLD office branches to re-open throughout Burma.
 However, they were shut down or heavily restricted beginning 2004, as part of a government campaign to prohibit such activities.
 In 2006, many members resigned from NLD, citing harassment and pressure from the Tatmadaw (Armed Forces) and the Union Solidarity and Development Association.

 The military government placed Aung San Suu Kyi under house arrest again on 31 May 2003, following an attack on her convoy in northern Burma by a mob reported to be in league with the military.
 The regime extended her house arrest for yet another year in late November 2005.
 Despite a direct appeal by Kofi Annan to Than Shwe and pressure from ASEAN, the Burmese government extended Aung San Suu Kyi's house arrest another year on 27 May 2006.
 She was released in 2010.

 The United Nations urged the country to move towards inclusive national reconciliation, the restoration of democracy, and full respect for human rights.
-In December 2008, the United Nations General Assembly passed a resolution condemning the human rights situation in Burma and calling for Aug San Suu Kyi's release—80 countries voting for the resolution, 25 against and 45 abstentions.
+In December 2008, the United Nations General Assembly passed a resolution condemning the human rights situation in Burma and calling for Aung San Suu Kyi's release—80 countries voting for the resolution, 25 against and 45 abstentions.
 Other nations, such as China and Russia, have been less critical of the regime and prefer to co-operate on economic matters.

 Facing increasing international isolation, Burma's military government agreed to embark upon a programme of reform, including permitting multiple political parties to contest elections in 2010 and 2012 and the release of political prisoners.
 However, organizations such as Human Rights Watch allege continued human rights abuses in ongoing conflicts in border regions such as Kachin State and Rakhine State.